JoeyyScott/Gamer-Supplies/README.md

 Opportunity/Problem | Importance | Viability/Feasibility
 :-------- |:--------:|:--------:
 A. Users able to register an account and login  | 5 | 5
-B. Users can add/edit and remove items from their crate | 5 | 5
+B. Users can add, edit and remove items from their crate | 5 | 5
 C. Users are notified of their actions | 5 | 4
 D. Users can re-purchase a past order | 3 | 3
 E. Users can search for snacks | 4 | 4